dstuessy/ssh-util/README.md

 The above two commands have not been tested, please revise your distribution's package manager to see which package to install.

 ### Setup
-The contents of the config file are retrieved to define specified variables: ALIAS, USER, HOST, EXPECT, PASS, PROMPT, and REMOTEDIR.
+The contents of the config file are retrieved to define specified variables: ALIAS, USER, HOST, PASS, PROMPT, and REMOTEDIR.

 These can be specified with the following syntax: